The galactic acceleration scale is imprinted on globular cluster systems of early-type galaxies of most masses and on red and blue globular cluster subpopulations: Introduction

-The paper BRS19 left several important questions open, that we aim to answer here.
+The paper BRS19 left several important questions open, which we aim to answer here.
 We investigate the distribution of GCs primarily using photometric data for early-type galaxies in the Fornax galaxy cluster, but we also analyze new spectroscopic data for two galaxies.
 The galaxy sample of BSR19 spanned only about one order of magnitude in stellar mass.
-The data investigated here allow us to verify that the match between the $a_0$ and break radii holds true for early-type galaxies spanning three orders of magnitude -- from dwarfs of the mass of the Magellanic clouds to brightest cluster galaxies.
-The distribution of GCS was investigated in BSR19 on the basis of catalog of spectroscopically confirmed GCS, which usually are spatially incomplete.
+The data investigated here allow us to verify that the match between the $a_0$ and break radii holds true for early-type galaxies spanning three orders of magnitude -- from dwarfs of the mass of the Magellanic clouds to the brightest cluster galaxies.
+The distribution of GCs was investigated in BSR19 on the basis of the catalog of spectroscopically confirmed GCs.
+This approach can lead to distorted results, because spectroscopic surveys usually are spatially incomplete.
 This could have affected the derived parameters of the broken power-law profile.
 The verification of the match of the $a_0$ and break radii in the new data thus removes the shade of doubt that was left about the results of the previous work.
-The data in BSR19 did not allow investigating the density profiles of the red and blue GC subpopulations.
+The data in BSR19 do not allow the density profiles of the red and blue GC subpopulations to be investigated.
 We do this here and find that there are no statistically significant trends of the profile parameters with the color of the GCs.
 We exploit the new data for a further exploration of the profiles of GCSs.
 In particular, we investigate whether the parameters of the broken power-law profiles correlate with each other and with the parameters of the host galaxy.
 We also investigate in detail the GCS of NGC\,1399, that is the central galaxy of the Fornax cluster.
 We find that its break radius depends on the relative velocity of the GCs with respect to the center of the galaxy, and that the break radius varies as a function of the position angle.
-In this paper, we aim also to explain the reason of why the GCSs of our galaxies have the broken power-law density profiles and why the break radii coincides with the $a_0$ radii.
-Several explanations were proposed in BSR19, here we add a few more.
-Then we make first steps toward finding which of them is correct.
-No one seems perfect at this point.
+In this paper, we also aim to explain the reason of why the GCSs of our galaxies have the broken power-law density profiles and why the break radii coincide with the $a_0$ radii.
+Several explanations were proposed in BSR19, and here we add a few more.
+Then we make the first steps toward finding which of them is correct.
+None seem perfect at this point.